 On this fun half day tour, explore Chinatown on foot, stopping at the massive Sampeng Market.
 Ride by tuk tuk past Little India and visit Bangkok's biggest flower market.
 Then, board a boat for a ride on the busy Chao Phraya River to River City Pier.

-This full day tour takes you to Ayutthaya, once a thriving capital but today only ruins can be seen.
-The ruins of the Palace and temples are quite spectacular with many still intact giving some idea of how glorious this capital was.
+A full day tour to Ayutthaya, once a thriving capital but today only ruins remain.
+Those of the Palace and temples are quite spectacular with many still intact giving some idea of its former splendour.

-During this half day tour, learn all about Muay Thai (Thai boxing) which is Thailand’s national sport and a most unique martial art.
-A professional boxer at Galaxy Gym will take you through the basics as well as focus mitt training, before you also have weight training with a sport science trainer.
-After the training session, there’s the chance to relax with a Thai traditional massage at the Let’s Relax Spa.
+A half day tour offering an insight to Muay Thai (Thai boxing), the national sport of Thailand and unique martial art.
+A professional boxer at Galaxy Gym will take you through the basics before weight training with a sport science trainer.
+Afterwards, relax with a Thai traditional massage.